CHAPTERS

 late

-Preston leaned back and swirled the last inch of tequila.
-The Irish bar wasn’t a destination—it was where you ended up.
-A waiting room for people avoiding home.
-The air reeked of whiskey and old regrets.
+Preston leaned back, swirling the last inch of tequila.
+The Irish bar wasn’t a destination.
+It was the sort of place you arrived at by accident, or by habit, or because you couldn’t face going home.
+A waiting room for the unwilling.
+The air hung heavy with old whiskey and older regrets.

 The jukebox wheezed out U2.
 A few old men hunched over their beers, clinging to the hour like a final cigarette.